Stephanie Grisham: Career

 Grisham was the spokeswoman for AAA Arizona in 2007, but was fired within a year after being accused of falsifying expense reports.
 Grisham was fired from a subsequent job at ad agency Mindspace over plagiarism charges, copying AAA material verbatim into her client's web page.

 From 2008 to 2010, Grisham worked as a spokeswoman for the Arizona Charter Schools Association.
 There she met Tom Horne, Arizona's superintendent of public schools.
-From about 2011 to 2014, Grisham served as spokeswoman for Tom Horne after he was elected Arizona attorney general.
-She witnessed the 2014 execution of Joseph Wood and controversially claimed that the two-hour ordeal had been "quite peaceful," contrary to several reports that Wood had "gasped and snorted" throughout his execution.
+From about 2011 to 2014, Grisham was spokeswoman for Tom Horne after he was elected Arizona attorney general.
+She witnessed the 2014 execution of Joseph Wood and claimed that the two-hour ordeal had been "quite peaceful," contrary to several reports that Wood had "gasped and snorted" throughout his execution.

 After Republican Mark Brnovich defeated Horne in the 2014 GOP primary, Grisham worked as a spokesperson for the Arizona House of Representatives Republican caucus.
 She revoked the Arizona Capitol Timess press credentials hours after their reporting that the House speaker, David Gowan, had traveled at state taxpayers' expense during his campaign for Congress.
+She then required all reporters to undergo a criminal background check in order to obtain press credentials, with either serious criminal offenses or misdemeanor trespass being grounds for refusal.
+The latter provision seemed notable, as the reporter for the Capitol Times was the only reporter with misdemeanor trespass in his background.
 Reporters refused to comply, and Gowan rescinded the order.

 In 2012, Grisham also worked for Mitt Romney's 2012 presidential campaign.
 In September 2015, Grisham worked as a press coordinator for Pope Francis's visit to Philadelphia as an independent contractor.

 Trump campaign and transition

 Circa August 2015, Grisham started working as a press aide to Donald Trump's 2016 presidential campaign.
 She helped arrange his campaign stops in Phoenix and around the state and region throughout the primary, a role that quickly expanded to include his rallies around the U.S. Grisham was on state payroll until May 2016, when she took an unpaid leave from the Arizona House of Representatives to work on Trump's campaign.

-After his victory, Grisham was named a special adviser for operations and served on Trump's transition team.
+After his victory, Grisham was named a special adviser for operations and won a place on Trump's transition team.
 Arizona House speaker David Gowan paid her $19,000 in state salary over an 8-week period while she was serving as a member of the Trump transition team.